 NUTCRACKER!
-Magic of Christmas Ballet annually tours the US and Canada performing in the top twenty major markets including New York City, Los Angeles, Chicago, Dallas, Washington D.C., Houston and over 140 more North American cities.
+Magical Christmas Ballet annually tours the US and Canada performing in the top twenty major markets including New York City, Los Angeles, Chicago, Dallas, Washington D.C., Houston and over 140 more North American cities.
 Where did it all begin?

-As Talmi produced tours, his future partner Mary Giannone, a Juilliard trained choreographer and assistant to modern dance legend Jose Limon, was among a select group of emerging ballet artists chosen by director Mikhail Baryshnikov to choreograph the Brandenburg Concerto No. 4 for American Ballet Theatre II, which was also funded by Rockefeller.
-Some of the talented artists also selected include James Kudelka, who became the Artistic Director for the National Ballet of Canada and is now serving as the National Ballet's artist in residence; and Dennis Spaight, who danced with the Irish National Ballet, Bejart’s Ballet, San Francisco Ballet, Pacific Northwest Ballet, and was Oregon Ballet Theatre’s associate director and resident choreographer.
-Mary was also chosen to be a guest choreographer at Jacob’s Pillow, one of the most prestigious dance companies in North America, that showcases all forms of dance, both classical and modern.
-In the late 1970’s, Akiva Talmi and Mary Giannone were poised to start four decades of producing and touring Russian ballet across North America.
+As Talmi produced tours, his future partner Mary Giannone, a Juilliard-trained choreographer and assistant to modern dance legend Jose Limon in the Juilliard Opera Division, was among a select group of emerging ballet artists chosen by director Mikhail Baryshnikov to choreograph for American Ballet Theatre II.
+Mary was also a guest choreographer at Jacob’s Pillow, Dayton Ballet, Dayton Contemporary Dance Company, Boston Ballet II, and founder of Connecticut Dance Theater.
+She is the Education Director for Talmi Entertainment and developed the “Dance with Us” program which yearly draws thousands of children to perform.
+In the late 1970s, Akiva Talmi and Mary Giannone were poised to start four decades of producing and touring ballet across North America.

-It was during this time that Moscow Ballet founder, Akiva Talmi, traveled several times to Moscow, creating the annual “International Glasnost Festivals,” which toured the best ballerinas and dancers, including Prima Ballerina Assoluta of the Stanislavsky Ballet; Tatiana Chernobrovkina and partner Alexei Malykin of the Bolshoi Ballet; Jana Kurova, Prima Ballerina of the Czechoslovakian National Ballet in Prague and winner of 6 International Ballet Competition gold medals; Svetlana Smirnova and Vadim Bondar of the Russian Perm School; Katharine Wolf and Zoltan Nagy of the Hungarian National Ballet; and Kirov Ballet Artistic Director Emeritus Oleg Vinogradov, who hosted Talmi at the Kirov (now the Marinsky) and offered Principal Artists Margarita Kullik and Vladimir Kim for Talmi’s Glasnost Tour.
+NUTCRACKER!
+Magical Christmas Ballet founder, Akiva Talmi, traveled to create the annual “International Glasnost Festivals,” which toured the best ballerinas and dancers, including Prima Ballerina Assoluta of the Stanislavsky Ballet, renowned ballet artists Tatiana Chernobrovkina and partner Alexei Malykint; Jana Kurova, Prima Ballerina of the Czechoslovakian National Ballet in Prague and winner of six International Ballet Competition gold medals; Katharine Wolf and Zoltan Nagy of the Hungarian National Ballet; and Kirov Ballet Artistic Director Emeritus Oleg Vinogradov, and offered Principal Artists Margarita Kullik and Vladimir Kim for Talmi’s Glasnost Tour.
 Vinogradov was invited as Artist in Residence at Yale University and was presented with Akiva Talmi at the National Press Club in Washington D.C. in 2012.

-During one of the Moscow visits, Talmi met Stanislov Vlasov, former Bolshoi Ballet principal dancer and partner to Lilia Sabitova, People’s Artist of Russia.
-Together they created one of the first independent and internationally touring Soviet ballet companies, naming it “Moscow Ballet.”
-The company had a permanent residency at the Moscow State Academic Children’s Theater (aka Natalia Sats Theater).
 Talmi was fascinated by the pioneering work of Natalia Sats, specifically her unique way of reaching and engaging with young audiences.
-She was also innovative in the way she derived her inspiration from the Greek god Pan, who envisioned all art originating in nature.
+She was also innovative in the way she derived her inspiration from the Greek god Pan who envisioned all art originating in nature.

 She staged Maeterlinck’s The Blue Bird, even putting a Blue Bird of Happiness statue on the roof of the theatre and constructing a large aviary inside the building, encouraging children to observe how the birds lived harmoniously among each other.
 The company was invited by Taiwan’s President Lee to perform in Taipei, and soon after came the annual North American tours.
-In the early nineties, Vlasov created the Great Russian Nutcracker’s “Land of Peace and Harmony” and the “Dove of Peace” role which are both exclusive to Moscow Ballet’s Great Russian Nutcracker.
-The role, the animal puppetry and birds pay homage to Sats’ ideals.
+In the early nineties, Talmi created the NUTCRACKER!
+Magical Christmas Ballet’s “Land of Peace and Harmony” and the “Dove of Peace” roles, both of which are exclusive to Talmi Entertainment.
+The role, the animal puppetry, and the birds pay homage to Sats’ ideals.